Inria-Empenn/Anima-Public/docs/source/compile_source.rst

 Anima is available as a superproject, including all its modules and links and instructions for its dependencies.
 Building ANIMA is simple:

+* Create an Anima-Public folder
-* clone the repository from github (use the first line by default, the second if you have set up your SSH keys):
+* Inside it, clone the repository from github (use the first line by default, the second if you have set up your SSH keys):

 .. code-block:: sh